cooper/ferret/std/doc/JSON.md

 This is the JSON class version 1.0.

-Provides JSON serialising/deserialising, done correctly and fast.
+Provides JSON serialising and deserialising, done correctly and fast.
 Based on [JSON::XS](http://search.cpan.org/perldoc?JSON%3A%3AXS).
 Basic operations are accessible via [class functions](#class-functions).
 Advanced options are available through the use of a JSON